These are the best times to visit the Maldives

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-Situated more than 600 miles southwest of Asia in the heart of the Indian Ocean, the Republic of Maldives consists of 26 natural atolls surrounding over a thousand white-sand islands.
-The islands sit amid endless turquoise seas and lagoons, making it the perfect place to snorkel, dive and simply escape everyday life.
+Situated more than 600 miles southwest of Asia in the heart of the Indian Ocean, the Republic of Maldives consists of 26 natural atolls surrounding over 1,000 white-sand islands.
+The islands are framed by turquoise seas and lagoons, making it the perfect place to snorkel, dive and simply escape everyday life.

 Because of its location among important maritime trading routes, the Maldives maintains a rich culture influenced by Arabs, North Africans, Sri Lankans and Indians.
-The blend of customs, religions and cultures forms a unique Maldivian culture, which was shaped when Islam was introduced to the region during the 12th century.
+The blend of customs, religions and cultures forms an unmistakably Maldivian culture, which was shaped when Islam was introduced to the region during the 12th century.

-But what the Maldives is best known for is its luxury resorts with overwater bungalows and the impossibly clear blue water.
-This October, Marriott will debut its five-star JW Marriott Maldives Resort and Spa (with rooms available from 70,000 points per night on off-peak dates).
-Hilton also expanded its presence in the Maldives when it opened the Waldorf Astoria Maldives Ithaafushi and SAii Lagoon Maldives, a Curio Collection resort, this summer, available at 120,000 and 85,000 points, respectively, for a standard-room reward.
+But what the Maldives is best known for is its luxury resorts with overwater bungalows and impossibly clear blue waters.
+In November, Marriott debuted its five-star JW Marriott Maldives Resort and Spa (with rooms available from 70,000 points per night on off-peak dates).
+Hilton also expanded its presence in the Maldives when it opened the Waldorf Astoria Maldives Ithaafushi and SAii Lagoon Maldives, a Curio Collection resort, last summer, available from 120,000 and 85,000 points, respectively, for a standard-room reward.

-Whether you intend to spend your time sipping cocktails, scuba diving or simply learning about a new and exciting culture, here is a guide to some of the best times to visit the Maldives.
+Whether you intend to spend your time sipping cocktails, scuba diving or simply learning about a new and exciting culture, here’s our definitive guide to some of the best times to visit the Maldives.

 When to find the best weather in the Maldives

 The Maldives is often warm and sunny throughout the year, but its climate is split into a wet season and a dry season.
-During the dry season, from November through April, temperatures hover in the high 20s.
+During the dry season, from November through April, temperatures hover around 30 degrees Celsius.
 Average precipitation is lowest from January through March, but even during the dry season, an afternoon rain is possible.

 During the wet season, from May through October, some islands may experience upward of nine inches of precipitation in a single month.
 Although this sounds like enough to ruin a vacation, most rain comes from fast-moving afternoon storms, allowing visitors to enjoy sunshine and warm temperatures the rest of the day.